drawpile/drawpile.github.io/help/server/serverconfig.markdown

 Type: string

 The key of the external authentication server.
+If you're generating a keypair, this would use the public key.
 Only has an effect if you to provide [a URL for authentication](#external-authentication-url) on startup and [enable external authentication](#external-authentication-enabled).

 If you want to use drawpile.net's authentication, use the key `9eJ2tMJlqgSqHOIK/GI/qzS14WqIxHeB1Im5Hs/CCCk=`